Animal training: Entertainment

-It is best known for its end credit disclaimer "No Animals Were Harmed" that appears at the end of the credits of films and shows.

 One animal trainer, Frank Inn, received over 40 Patsy awards.
 While there is a high demand for mammals for film and television, there is also a demand for other animals.
 Steven R. Kutcher has filled this niche for insects.

 Companion animals

 Dogs

 Basic obedience training tasks for dogs, include walking on a leash, attention, housebreaking, nonaggression, and socialization with humans or other pets.
 Dogs are also trained for many other activities, such as dog sports, service dogs, and working dog tasks.

 Positive reinforcement for dogs can include primary reinforcers like food or social reinforcers, such as vocal ("good boy") or tactile (stroking) ones.
 Positive punishment, if used at all, can be physical, such as pulling on a leash or spanking.
 It may also be vocal, such as saying "bad dog".
 Bridges to positive reinforcement, include vocal cues, whistling, and dog whistles, as well as clickers used in clicker training, a method popularized by Karen Pryor.
 Negative reinforcement may also be used.
 Punishment is also a tool, including withholding of food or physical discipline.